Stress is a fact of life. No matter how much you try to avoid it, it just seems to pop up. It’s a natural part of today’s busy world.

 If you go to a doctor to help you deal with stress, they may monitor you using a variety of medical equipment.
 For example, they may use electroencephalography to measure brain waves.
 They may do hormonal testing to determine how your cortisol and adrenalin levels are being affected.
 They may also look at things like blood pressure and heart rate variability.

 While most people are unable to access this type of machinery, there are at-home devices, like Fitbits, that measure things like blood pressure, heart rate, and heart rate variability.
 You may also consider investing in the Hanu Health app, a tool that measures, trains, and optimizes stress resiliency.
 It provides biometric data about your body’s stress response, it analyzes with feedback, and it allows you to practice and improve so you can better manage stress.
-And, if you decide you need a coach?
+And, if you decide you need a Licensed Therapist to help?
 We have those too!

 If you are looking for a way to self-monitor stress, the Hanu Health tool is the ideal option.
 It will allow you to track your HRV, and help reduce times of stress with breathwork exercises tailored to you.
 Visit our website to find out more about how Hanu can play a part in your everyday life.